 Next up, you’ll describe your salon business in detail.
 Present your legal business structure, salon services, location, equipment, and schedule.
 Then, introduce your Unique Selling Point (USP) – a unique quality that sets your business apart.

+If you want to learn how to open a hair salon, you first need to learn the basics when it comes to marketing.
 When you’re trying to get the word out about your business, it’s super important to have a solid plan in place.
 You want to make sure you’re reaching the right people and getting them excited about what you have to offer.

 So think about who your ideal customers are and figure out what kinds of things would appeal to them.
 Maybe it’s social media ads, blog posts, or attending events where they’ll be.
 Whatever it is, make sure it’s tailored to your target audience and you’ll be on your way to success!